Raghavendra Rathore: Brands

-Launching his first brand in 1994, Mr. Raghavendra Rathore started with his tailored womenswear label and a decade later chose to launch Raghavendra Rathore Jodhpur, a menswear brand which is known globally for its classic bespoke tailored clothing.

-Considered a lifestyle merchant, he is best known for resurrecting the ‘Brand India’ strategy, by elevating heritage men’s clothing to wardrobe staples.
+Launching his first brand in 1994, Rathore started with his tailored womenswear label and a decade later chose to launch Raghavendra Rathore Jodhpur, a menswear brand which is known globally for its bespoke tailored clothing.
+Considered a lifestyle merchant, he is known for resurrecting the ‘Brand India’ strategy, by elevating heritage men’s clothing to wardrobe staples.
 Tracing its roots from - but not restricted to - a regal ethnic ethos, the brand is credited with giving new life to the relic Bandhgala jacket (a high collared jacket or suit with front button closure, also called a Nehru Jacket).

-Starting from humble beginnings in Jodhpur, the brand has grown to have international recognition.
-Working selectively with Bollywood movies, top celebrities and projects related to design from all walks of life such as interiors and uniform design, the brand designed 30 looks for Amitabh Bachchan for TV show Kaun Banega Crorepati.
+Starting from beginnings in Jodhpur, the brand has grown to have international recognition.
+Working selectively with Bollywood movies, celebrities and projects related to design from all walks of life such as interiors and uniform design, the brand designed 30 looks for Amitabh Bachchan for TV show Kaun Banega Crorepati.
 In his course of work, he has also interacted with people like Jacqueline Onassis, Elinor Lampard, and Maharani Gayatri Devi on account of the work that he used to do for Oscar de la Renta.

 Mr. Rathore also launched his ready-to-wear label, RR Blue, a line of contemporary and festive aesthetics’ targeted at the millennial individual.